 Unlike the elevated light of the first day, regular light is produced by the heavenly bodies that were created on the fourth day.
 Our awareness of the passing of time, of days and seasons and years, comes from the world’s movement and rotation.
 The sun and the stars, God announced, “will be for signs and festivals, days and years” (Gen.1:14).
 Our concept of time belongs to the limits of the created universe; it is the product of movement and change, a result of the world’s temporal nature.

-This second type of light corresponds to a lower holiness that penetrates and fills the world.
-In the language of the Zohar, the higher, transcendent light “surrounds all the worlds” (soveiv kol almin), while the lower, immanent light descends and “penetrates all of the created worlds” (memalei kol almin).
+The second type of light corresponds to a lower holiness that penetrates and fills the world.
+In the terminology of the Kabbalists, the higher, transcendent light “surrounds all the worlds” (סובב כל עלמין), while the lower, immanent light descends and “penetrates all of the created worlds” (ממלא כל עלמין).

 Now we may understand why the Midrash states that God created the universe with the letter Bet.
 Bet, the second letter, indicates that our world is based on two forms of infinite light: an elevated, timeless light, and a lower light subject to the limitations of time and place.
 These two forms of light are the blessing that God bestowed to the world.

-This dual holiness is apparent in the seventh day of creation — “The heavens and the earth and all of their components were finished and He rested on the seventh day” (Gen. 2:1-2).
-The holiness of the Sabbath is keviyah vekayama, set and eternal, independent of our actions.
-And yet, we are commanded to sanctify it — “Remember the Sabbath day to make it holy” (Ex.
+This dual holiness is apparent in the seventh day of creation.
+“The heavens and the earth and all of their components were finished, and He rested on the seventh day” (Gen. 2:1-2).
+The holiness of the Sabbath is קביעא וקיימא, set and eternal.
+It is independent of our actions.
+And yet, we are commanded to sanctify it: “Remember the Sabbath day to make it holy” (Ex.
 20:8).
 How can we sanctify that which is already holy?

-Thus the Bet of Breishit is a double blessing: of potential and realized holiness, of timeless and time-bound light.
+Thus the Bet of Breishit is a double blessing: potential holiness and realized holiness; timeless light and time-bound light.